yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 ### 7. Turn learners into co-instructors

 During participatory live coding, learners are actively coding along with the instructor.
-This can be challange in online setting, especially to know if
+This can be challange in online setting, and even more with begginers.
+Especially to know whether people are actually following along or they aren't able to code due to ongoing issues that haven't been fixed.

 Use the group workrooms offered by Zoom or Meet (even in their free version).
 Peer-to-peer instruction is the most effective scalable teaching practice we know of.
 It relies on students discussing their answers to a motivating question for two or three minutes.
 Zoom's group rooms make this relatively easy to execute online: it takes 15 to 30 seconds to get everyone into the rooms, and in a class of forty there will be one or two who initially struggle, but it does a lot to keep your students well motivated and attentive.